SkBlaz/singularity-container-tutorial/compilation.md

 ```

+Other container sources:
++ URI beginning with library:// to build from the Container Library
++ URI beginning with docker:// to build from Docker Hub
++ URI beginning with shub:// to build from Singularity Hub

 The description file (assuming it is stored as environment.dsc) is essentially a *recipe* for specifying how the environment should look like.
 We first install some Unix libraries (apt-get part), followed by python library installation (pip3).
 Once specified, there is only one line to rule them all:

 ```